-Finally a possibility exists to use the PHOBOS magnet as a spectrometer with tracking prior to the EMcal to discriminate electrons and positrons from charged hadrons using E/p, where E would be measured by the EMcal and p would be determined from the tracking.
-This option is currently being investigated (Sec.
+Finally we intend to use the PHOBOS magnet as a spectrometer with tracking prior to the EMcal to discriminate electrons and positrons from charged hadrons using E/p, where E would be measured by the EMcal and p would be determined from the tracking (Sec.
 VI).